rborkoto/partner-guides/AWS Non Standard Metrics/Pre-requsities.md

 This document covers everything that must be in place before following the metrics import guide.
 Work through each section in order before proceeding with any configuration steps.

 ---
+Note : You can also use the CF template directly from Datadog UI instead of doing this via CLI

 ## 1. Datadog AWS Integration with IAM Cross-Account Role